Primary and Secondary Education English Teacher

 The ability to ride a bicycle is required as Volunteers' primary mode of transportation in Cambodia is a Peace Corps provided bicycle.
 Volunteers should be comfortable riding a bicycle for short to moderate distances (1 to 5 miles per day).

-• State teaching certification in English, TEFL, TESOL, ESL, TESL, or foreign language
+• Classroom teaching experience at the primary or secondary level in English, TEFL, TESOL, ESL, TESL or a foreign language.

-• Master of Arts in Teaching in English, Teaching English as a Foreign Language (TEFL), Teachers of English to Speakers of Other Languages (TESOL), English as a Second Language (ESL), Teaching English as a Second Language (TESL), teaching a foreign language, or Applied Linguistics
+• Master of Arts in Teaching (MAT) in English, Teaching English as a Foreign Language (TEFL), Teachers of English to Speakers of Other Languages (TESOL), English as a Second Language (ESL), Teaching English as a Second Language (TESL), foreign language, or Applied Linguistics

 Required Language Skills

-Learn more about the Volunteer experience in Cambodia: Get detailed information on culture, communications, housing, and safety — including crime statistics [PDF] — in order to make a well-informed decision about serving.
+Learn more about the Volunteer experience in Cambodia: Get detailed information on culture, communications, housing, health, and safety -- including health and crime statistics -- in order to make a well-informed decision about serving.

 Does this sound like the position for you?